hasanmansur/smhasanmansur/content/home/experience.md

     date_start: '2007-07-01'
     date_end: '2011-02-01'
     description: |2-
-        - Member of the transmission optimization team to serve over 20 million users.
+        - Member of the transmission network configuration and optimization team to serve over 20 million mobile users.
         - Analysed detected alarms, classified probable causes, and fixed or escalated issues to the concerned stakeholders.

 design: